deadly-carp/deadly-carp.github.io/_posts/2024-04-19-en-helloworld.md

 * Chirpy starter and theme

 This was surprisingly easy to make :).
-If you want to make your own, use these sites
+If you want to make your own, use these sites:

 ```javascript
 https://github.com/cotes2020/chirpy-starter